alejoreyes96/ICOM5016-P1/README.md

 ## FFMA Chat App

-In this project, we will be creating a web-based social media network called Fast Friends Media App which allows any one user to create a group to which he can add friends via email to the group.
-Once the group has members, these friends can upload pictures, videos, like most social media networks now a days.
-Any user can give a like or dislike to the message, can reply with yet another picture or video as well.
+In this project, we have created a web-based for a social media network called Fast Friends Media App which allows any one user to create a group which the user can add friends via email to the  existing group.
+Once the group has members, these friends can upload pictures, videos, like current social media networks.
+Any user can give a "like" or "dislike" to the message, also can reply with yet another picture or video as well.

 ## Creators

 Under the guidance of Dr. Manuel Rodriguez, our development group consisted of Crystal Torres, Kahlil Fonseca and Alejandro Reyes.
-This proyect was made for the class ICOM 5016, May 10th 2019 in accordance to the requirements of said course.
+This proyect was made for the class ICOM 5016, May 10th 2019 in accordance to the requirements of the course.

 ## Finally